davidlj95/website/README.md

 [npm-pre-post-scripts]: https://docs.npmjs.com/cli/v9/using-npm/scripts#pre--post-scripts

+## Quirks

+### Symlinked static assets don't work when serving locally

+When using Angular's development server (either regular or SSR one), symbolic links seem not to work for static assets.
+So for instance `/profile.jpg` which is symlinked to `/assets/img/og.jpg` won't be served.
+And the server will redirect you towards main page (`/`).
+It works when building though, so it will appear in the built version.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out